brianpbyers/redux/readme.md

 }
 ```

-Everytime this function is run it will update our view to display the latest of our state.
+Everytime this function is run it will update our view to display the latest state.

 How many times is `renderView` being called at the moment?
 None.
 Let's call it once so that on page load the initial state is shown as being `0`, which our reducer has defined for us in the line: `const likes = (state = 0, action) => {...}`.